daudmabena/vStandard/README.md

 **Using This Theme**

-Download the vStandard and vStandard-child folders to your theme folder directory within WordPress.
-When making changes to the Stylesheet, **ONLY** make changes in the **vStandard-child** folder!
+* Download the vStandard and vStandard-child folders to your theme folder directory within WordPress.
+* Activate the vStandard-child theme.
+* Only make changes to the Stylesheet in the **vStandard-child** folder.

+**Custom Templates**

+This theme currently has the following custom templates available -

+* Blog Excerpt (Create the page you would like your blog roll to appear on and select this template for said page)

+**Theme Widgets**

+This theme currently has the following widgets areas -

+* Primary Widget Area (Sidebar Widget)
+* Secondary Widget Area (Sidebar Widget)
+* Home Widget 1 (Home Page Widget footer 1)
+* Home Widget 2 (Home Page Widget footer 2)
+* Home Widget 3 (Home Page Widget footer 3)